Software Installation

 ### Next Steps

-1. Deploy your device: See the [deployment-and-mounting-guide](https://docs.trafficmonitor.ai/deployment-and-mounting-guide "mention").
+1. Deploy your device: See the [Deployment and Mounting Guide](/deployment-and-mounting-guide.md).

-2. Set up zones, location, and enable your sensors: See [setup-guide](https://docs.trafficmonitor.ai/setup-guide "mention").
+2. Set up zones, location, and enable your sensors: See [Setup Guide](/setup-guide.md).

 3. Start capturing roadway usage data!